oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/manual.md

 If you've already built the Verse, skip this procedure.
 And you can check VerseInfo with build_transaction at [check-verse-page](#4-2-check-verse-information-from-verse_build-transaction).

+For users wishing to build using Multisig like Nsuite, detailed instructions are provided at the [end](/docs/verse-developer/how-to-build-verse/manual#construct-verse-through-direct-contract-function-calls) of this page.

 ### Connect wallet
 Access [tools-fe](https://tools-fe.oasys.games) and switch to the oasys network.